Who Is Michael J. Fox?

 Fox won an Emmy and a Golden Globe for his final season on Spin City, along with the respect and support of the Hollywood community.

 Slate of New Series

 Fox went on to make guest appearances on such TV series as Curb Your Enthusiasm and The Good Wife, before finally returning to a starring role with The Michael J. Fox Show.
-The sitcom, which co-starred Betsy Brandt, premiered on NBC in 2013.
+The sitcom, which co-starred Betsy Brandt, premiered in 2013.
 But despite receiving a fair share of positive reviews, it was canceled after just one season.

 Fox nonetheless proved he could still make an impact with more limited screen time, snagging Emmy nominations in 2013 and '15 for his work on The Good Wife, appearing throughout its final season.